Brazil senators readying call for Bolsonaro criminal charges

 The latest draft of the report arising from a Senate committee’s investigation, a copy of which was reviewed by The Associated Press, recommends the president be indicted on 11 charges, from charlatanism and inciting crime all the way up to homicide and genocide.

 In the committee’s so-called “G7” group of senators who aren’t from Bolsonaro’s base, three opposed inclusion of homicide and genocide charges, said five committee members who agreed to discuss details of the sensitive talks only if not quoted by name.
-The three were trying to persuade their four peers to join in opposing the two charges, but time was running out and at least the recommendation for a homicide charge appeared increasingly likely to stay in the text, the senators said.
+The three were trying to persuade their four peers to join in opposing the two charges, the senators said.

 Whether they remain or not, analysts said it was unclear such recommendations would lead to charges against the president.